nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxw70/component_examples/flash_component/lpspi_nor/example_board_readme.md

 Board settings
 ============
 - U30 and U12C affects the LPSPI1_SIN signal, causing it to remain at a low level.
-  Please remove resistor R32 before running this example.
+  Note: Short JP6 to disable U30 before running this example.

 Prepare the Demo
 ================